TinyLVLM-eHub: Towards Comprehensive and Efficient Evaluation for Large Vision-Language Models: Introduction

 Despite the great success, it is vital to understand LVLMs' capabilities in various multimodal tasks.
 Recent work \cite{gvt, xu2023lvlm} attributes the success of LVLM to the representational power of the visual encoder, proper alignment between vision and language \cite{li2023blip, zhu2023minigpt}, and visual instructional tuning of LLM \cite{li2023mimic}.
 However, a comprehensive evaluation of LVLMs remains underdeveloped.
 Another line of research \cite{fu2023mme, liu2023mmbench, li2023seed} investigates various multimodal capabilities by experimenting with a large number of text-related visual benchmarks.
-Nevertheless, these studies could not assess LVLMs' abilities in the open-set setting because they constrain the model's answer to be Yes/No or A/B/C/D options.
-Moreover, they only evaluate a portion of LVLMs, leaving the multimodal capability of Bard unexplored.
+Nevertheless, these studies could not assess LVLMs' abilities in the open-set setting because they constrain the model's answer to be close-set options such as Yes/No and A/B/C/D. Moreover, they often comprise amounts of test samples while assessing a limited number of multimodal capabilities as shown in Table \ref{tab:comparison-LVLM-bench}, making it incomplete and cumbersome for evaluating LVLMs.

-In this work, we propose Tiny LVLM-eHub to systematically evaluate various multimodal capabilities of numerous Large Vision-Language Models (LVLMs), especially for Bard.
+In this work, we propose TinyLVLM-eHub to systematically evaluate various multimodal capabilities of numerous Large Vision-Language Models (LVLMs).
 Towards this goal, we consolidate 42 standard text-related visual benchmarks, from each of which $50$ examples are sampled.
-Tiny LVLM-eHub is a lightweight version of LVLM-eHub but enjoys several appealing properties.
-First, despite the simplicity, it can assess six categories of multimodal capabilities of LVLMs by inheriting advantages from LVLM-eHub.
-Second, Tiny LVLM-eHub employs ChatGPT as a judge to assess the model's prediction and reference answer in an open-set scenario.
-By creating a prompt template with critical thinking, the resulting judgment aligns better with Human evaluation than the word matching in LVLM-eHub.
+TinyLVLM-eHub is a lightweight version of LVLM-eHub \cite{xu2023lvlm} but enjoys several intrinsic properties.
+First, despite the simplicity, it can assess six categories of multimodal capabilities of LVLMs by inheriting advantages from LVLM-eHub as verified by Table \ref{tab:corr_lvlmehubs}.
+Second, TinyLVLM-eHub employs ChatGPT as a judge to assess the model's prediction and reference answer in an open-set scenario.
+By creating a prompt template with critical thinking, the resulting judgment aligns better with Human evaluation than the word-matching approach adopted by prior studies \cite{xu2023lvlm,liu2023hidden} (see Table \ref{tab:gpt_vs_hasword}).
 Third, LVLM-eHub has only 2.1K image-text pairs.
-Thus it is convenient for practitioners to evaluate their own offline LVLMs on Tiny LVLM-eHub.
+Thus it is convenient for practitioners to evaluate their offline LVLMs on TinyLVLM-eHub.